 There’s also the risk that one partner could rack up a large debt using the account, such as through excessive spending on a linked credit card.
-According to MoneySmart, both partners would be legally responsible to pay off this debt and this could negatively impact the credit score of both you and the other account holder.
+According to Moneysmart, both partners would be legally responsible to pay off this debt and this could negatively impact the credit score of both partners.

 A joint account could also be a source of tension in your relationship if you and your partner have different spending habits, or if one of you earns more than the other.
 Additionally, while a joint account may encourage transparency, the other side to this is that you may feel a loss of privacy and a loss of financial independence.